 How soon can I be employed as a registered nurse?

-Both the prelicensure BSN and the Associate Degree in Nursing Programs prepare the student to take the National Council of Licensure Examination (NCLEX) after graduation.
-The ADN program is designed to be completed over a three-year period.
+The prelicensure BSN Program prepares the student to take the National Council of Licensure Examination (NCLEX) after graduation.
 The prelicensure BSN track is designed to be completed in four years.
 Once the NCLEX is passed, the graduate is eligible to be hired in an RN role.

 How does a nursing student grasp and learn all that is needed to become a nurse at SVC?

 The curriculum is designed based upon experiential learning.
 As this is an applied discipline, the synthesis of learning comes together in the direct care of patients in the clinical/acute care setting.
 Each nursing course has a clinical laboratory component whereby the student must demonstrate student nurse competencies in the skills laboratory, the simulation laboratory, and the “real” laboratory which includes hospitals, nursing homes, physician medical practices, elementary and secondary schools, and other community settings.

 Nursing students must take time for self-reflection and identify what is the key to their individual success.
 Most students need to determine the balance of reading, re-reading, studying, and types of study methodologies that are needed for success.
 Some students find that they need support to learn different study techniques and new test-taking strategies.
 The Nursing faculty member monitors student progression very closely.
 A number of strategies are in place to foster independent as well as required remediation to support student success.
 The Nursing student needs to be prepared to apply themselves with diligence!

 How does the program meet state and national standards?